swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 ### Behavior

+Adoption mode should deliver guidance in the shape of warnings, notes, remarks, and fix-its, as and when appropriate.

 The action of enabling a previously disabled source-breaking feature in adoption mode per se must never produce compilation errors.
 Additionally, this action will have no effect on the state of the feature if